This week, I discuss trucks full of dead deer, letting kids fail, and the real reason online shopping was created.

 You drew faces entirely out of proportion, burned a fair share of meals, or kicked the hell out of inanimate objects after exhausting every possible way to get things to work.

 Let your kids fail.
-Ask him or her, “why do you think that’s happening?” or “what do you think you’re doing wrong?” and not “want me to do that for you?”
+Ask him or her, “why do you think that’s happening?” or “what do you think you’re doing wrong?” and not “do you want me to do that for you?”

 I know you know these things, but sometimes parents – myself included – need a little reminder.